druths/enchant/README.md

 ## Setup a user

-In the enchant directory, create the folder `notebooks/<username>` for the user you want.
-(You can have multiple users).

-In this directory, create the file `.passwd` containing the password for this user.
+Run `python user.py <username>` to create a user.
+You'll be prompted for a password for the user.

 ## Launch a user